-About 800 Navigators are trained and certified to help customers shop, apply, and enroll in coverage and to provide consumer education to those who are new to insurance coverage.
+More than 900 Navigators are trained and certified to help customers shop, apply, and enroll in coverage and to provide consumer education to those who are new to insurance coverage.
 Navigators explain all aspects of QHP and Washington Apple Health Enrollment, including out-of-pocket expenses, free preventive care available, tax credit eligibility and related requirements for subsidized customers, using primary care, and much more.
-Navigators also provide year-round assistance to customers who need to report changes to their application, so their eligibility return results remain current, and they are enrolled in the correct program.
+Navigators also provide year-round assistance to customers who need to report changes to their application, so their eligibility return results remain current resulting in enrollment in the correct program

-An automated learning management system is used by the Exchange to administer training modules and related exams and to track completion of Navigator requirements.
+An automated learning management system (LMS) is used by the Exchange to administer training modules and related exams and to track completion of Navigator requirements.
+In the spring of 2020, the Navigator program released an updated version of the LMS which included a cultural competency section.
+Working with the Exchange's Director of Diversity, Equity and Inclusion, the LMS' cultural competency section was populated with resources aimed at ensuring all Navigators have access to the information and materials necessary to serve the Exchange's diverse customers.
 The Exchange also administers a Certified Application Counselor Program for organizations who are outside a lead organization network, and a Tribal Assister Program for Navigators who are members of Washington tribes and deliver services primarily to their tribal members.

-Plan Enrollment - The following table presents enrollment numbers for Washington Apple Health and Qualified Health Plan enrollees from July 1, 2018 through June 30, 2019:
+Plan Enrollment - The following table presents enrollment numbers for Washington Apple Health and Qualified Health Plan enrollees from July 1, 2019 through June 30, 2020: